cmichi/gtfs-visualizations/README.md

 ## Gallery

-The colors currenltly used are
+The colors currenltly used are:

 	tram                    #0000ff	blue
 	rail, inter-city        #ff0000	red